Virginia GOP hoping to ride coattails in down-ballot races

 FALLS CHURCH, Va.
-(AP) — Virginia Republicans are hoping to ride the coattails of their gubernatorial nominee in down-ballot races Tuesday that include a contest whose winner is guaranteed to make history.
+(AP) — Virginia Republicans hoped to ride the coattails of their gubernatorial nominee in Tuesday's down-ballot races, including one local contest whose winner is guaranteed to make history.

-In the lieutenant governor's race, voters are choosing between two women for a post that has been held by men for the entirety of the state's history.
+In the lieutenant governor's race, voters are choosing between two women for a post that has been held by men for as long as the state has existed.
 Democrat Hala Ayala, a delegate from Woodbridge, is facing Republican Winsome Sears, who served in the legislature for a single term two decades ago and is attempting a political comeback.
-Either would be the first woman of color to be elected to statewide office in Virginia.
+Either also would be the first woman of color to be elected to statewide office in Virginia.

 The winner will succeed Democrat Justin Fairfax, who unsuccessfully ran for governor.
 The marquee election Tuesday is the gubernatorial race between former Democratic Gov. Terry McAuliffe and Republican challenger Glenn Youngkin.